 This retains most of the perks of Platinum but adds a ‘VIP’ designation to the traveller throughout the journey.
 Key new benefits also include the ability to use Complimentary Upgrades on Choice fares, access to ‘Fly Later’ that same day, and a massive 5x 32kg baggage allowance on Virgin Australia flights.

-The ability to gift a Companion Platinum membership will be moved from the existing Platinum tier benefits (where it currently can be earned) to become a Platinum Plus-only perk.
+The ability to gift a Companion Platinum membership will be moved from the existing Platinum tier benefits (where it can currently be earned) to a Platinum Plus-only perk.

 What about Beyond Lounge access?
 Unfortunately, access to those private lounges in Sydney, Melbourne and Brisbane remains an exclusive benefit for Beyond members.